Updated: Aug 23

 Interstate commerce refers to the purchase, sale or exchange of commodities, transportation of people, money or goods between states.
 The federal government regulates interstate commerce that was authorized by Article I in the Constitution.
 The federal government also regulates commerce that happens within a state if it may impact how goods and services move between states.
 If your business operates as interstate you will also be required to file UCR (unified carrier registration) and pay the UCR fees.

 How to get a DOT number?

 When you submit through American Carrier Compliance, you will get a DOT number for free.
 You will need to fill out our free usdot number application and once summited, our specialist will double-check and make sure that all of your paperwork are accurate, as well as that you have a valid operating authority.
 We frequently contact carrier customers to double-check the information we've received.
 Please ensure that you provide us with your most updated contact information so that we may reach you.
-You can apply for a Free DOT HERE.
+You can apply for a New DOT HERE.

 What Information Do I Need to Complete My DOT Number Filing?